KellenWatt/FIRST-lessons/README.md

 the foremost goal is teaching concepts, and giving them a concrete, understandable form.
 Everything else is fluff that doesn't help the student get started programming.
-The exception to this is naming conventions in a given language, which will be specifically covered in the lesson on variables.
+The exception to this is naming conventions in a given language, which will be specifically covered in the lesson on variables, and more, as appropriate.
 Idiomatic code isn't a goal, but readable code is still important.

-The target time for instruction is around 20 hours of teaching.
-This doesn't include exercises or remidial lessons, which could easily double that time, though can be partially amortized by scheduling outside of instruciton periods.
+The target time for instruction is around 20 hours of teaching (pending testing).
+This doesn't include exercises or remedial lessons, which could easily double that time, though that can be partially amortized by using time outside of instruction periods.

 ## Should I use this?
 Excellent question!
 Let me be the first to say that this format won't work